RalfMBecker/decaf/README.md

-CCC (the Cuddly Chameleon Compiler) is a compiler for the Brown Decaf language as per the specifications of a Stanford 2012 class.
+CCC (the Cuddly Chameleon Compiler) is a compiler for the Decaf language as per the specifications of a Stanford 2012 class.
 Note that CCC adds a large amount of additional features (see below).
 Eventually, a full CFG grammar will be added to this README.